T2125 for Etsy and eBay Sellers in Canada: What to Report and How

 When total taxable sales from all sources exceed $30,000 in any rolling 12-month period.
 You have 29 days from crossing the threshold to register.
 Missing this deadline means CRA can assess the GST/HST you should have collected from the date you crossed.

-NorthOS tracks your GST/HST threshold in real time
+NorthOS tracks your GST/HST threshold as you go

 Disclaimer: This article is for informational purposes only and does not constitute tax advice.
-CRA rules can change -- always verify with the CRA or a qualified tax professional.
+CRA rules can change, so always verify with the CRA or a qualified tax professional.